kubernetes-sigs/gateway-api/geps/gep-713/index.md

 Targeting a resource (or section of a resource) must be interpreted within a given semantics that is proper to the metaresource kind.

-Two different metaresource kinds that allow targeting resources of a same a given kind X may have very different semantics, not only because the purpose of the two metaresource kinds differ, but because the mechanics of calculating and applying the augmented behavior for X can as well be very different between metaresource kinds.
+Two different metaresource kinds that allow targeting resources of the same given kind X may have very different semantics, not only because the purpose of the two metaresource kinds differ, but also because the mechanics of calculating and applying the augmented behavior differ.

 Often, the semantics of a metaresource is tightly coupled to the relationships and connections a target has with other kinds of objects, typically organized in a hierarchy of nested contexts.
 In this sense, targeting a given resource kind may have the semantics of spanning effect across yet other objects to which the target is related.

 ##### Mergeability (“how”)

-Metaresources specify so-called *merge strategies* that dictate how multiple instances of the metaresource affecting a same resource (or section of a resource) should be dealt with in terms of calculating and enforcing a single set of rules specified by the metaresources.
+Metaresources define so-called *merge strategies* that dictate how multiple instances of the metaresource affecting the same resource (or section of a resource) should be handled.

 The merge strategies typically include strategies for dealing with conflicting and/or missing specs, such as for applying default and/or override values on the target resources.